t0gun/go-spf/README.md

 > Requires go 1.23.x or later

 > **Warning**
 > This project is an early proof of concept.
-The evaluation logic is
-> This project is an early proof of concept.
 The evaluator currently supports `ip4`, `ip6` and `all` mechanisms with
 > left-to-right, first-match semantics.
 It returns the qualifier of the first matching mechanism and falls back to `Neutral` only when nothing matches.
 Features like `include`, `a`, `mx`, `exists`, `ptr`, `redirect`, DNS lookup limits